 - Consider using different designs for different occasions.

-In general, you have to put yourself in your customer’s shoes to understand their pains and desires.
 When creating a banner for your email signature, make it likable for you and all your colleagues.
-Because if you personally find it bad, there’s a good chance the recipients will think the same.
+If you personally find it bad, there’s a good chance the recipients will think the same.

 Nick is a passionate content marketer and writer at Newoldstamp.
 He has been working in this field for more than 5 years creating top-notch digital content and promoting it with social networks, SEO techniques, and pure creativity.